 A common need is to share component layout between multiple compositions.
 Patterns let you do this by defining a pattern composition that can then be referenced by other compositions anywhere that the pattern's component type is allowed.
 For example, you could use a pattern to share a legal disclaimer, an author bio, or standard global header across many compositions.

 There are two ways to create a pattern:

 - In the Canvas sidebar, click on the Pattern Library and then add a pattern of any type with the red (+) button.

 ...menu on any component within it and choose Convert to Pattern to turn that component and any of its children into a pattern.

 You can use a pattern like a regular component by adding it to a composition in a slot.
 If patterns are available they will appear when you insert a component into a composition in the add to slot list.

 Change a pattern

-Once a pattern is referenced on a composition, the pattern's component(s) are shown but cannot be edited.
-This is to prevent accidentally editing shared component data without meaning to.
+Once a pattern is referenced on a composition, the pattern's component(s) are shown but can't be edited.
+This is to prevent editing shared component data inadvertently.

-To edit a pattern, which will change it everywhere it is referenced, you can:
+To edit a pattern, which will change it everywhere it's referenced, you can: